GoogleCloudPlatform/python-docs-samples/MAC_SETUP.md

 This will make python and python3 point to Python 3.8.1. python2 will go to 2.7.17.
 You can also further specify versions, such as python3.6 to use that version.

 ## Python virtual environments
-Using Virtual Environments is fairly common across the Python community.
-While there is built in support in python for creating environments, there are also other tools that the community has embraced.
-Option 1 relies on python itself, Option 2 uses an additional tool that some users may prefer.

-In either case, you can create and source virtual environments, `python` will point to this virtual environment, not a global python install.
+Using [Virtual Environments](https://docs.python.org/3/library/venv.html) prevents inadvertent modifications to your global python install.
+Once created and sourced, calls to `python` will uses this virtual environment, not a global python install.
 Each virtual environment can have its own set of packages that can be different from others.

-### Option 1: Using builtin support, venv
-Python ships with support of its own to create virtual environments.
-You can [create a virtual environment](https://docs.python.org/3/library/venv.html).
+To create a virtual environment, run `python3 -m venv`.

 ```
 cd python-docs-samples